Sergio Castillo: San Antonio Commanders

 Castillo was one of the first players to sign with the San Antonio Commanders of the upstart Alliance of American Football when his signing was announced on August 6, 2018.
 He did not play in the Spring-based league as he was released on January 19, 2019.

-BC Lions
+BC Lions (first stint)

 On May 26, 2019, Castillo signed with the BC Lions and began the season with all three kicking duties.
-He started the season making all ten of his field goal attempts before missing a potential game-winning 42-yard field goal try in the July 6, 2019 game against the Toronto Argonauts.
+He started the season making all ten of his field goal attempts before missing a potential game-winning 42-yard field goal try in the July 6, 2019, game against the Toronto Argonauts.
 However, because the kick had enough distance, the returner, Chris Rainey, stepped out of bounds at the end line and Castillo had the first game-winning last-play rouge since October 14, 2002.
 He finished the season connecting on 41 field goals out of 45 attempts for a league-leading 91.1% success rate and was named a CFL All-Star.